Memorrhage

-Memorrhage is the eponymous debut studio album by Memorrhage, a nu metal project by American musician Garry Brents (born October 4, 1987).
+Memorrhage is the debut studio album by Memorrhage, a nu metal project by American musician Garry Brents (born October 4, 1987).
 Brents has also made music with the bands Gonemage, Homeskin, Cara Neir, Sallow Moth, and Prabstruse, amongst many others, since 2004.
 He also collaborated with Vision Eternel between 2010–2012.
 A variety of styles span these projects, including: black metal, death metal, grindcore, screamo, post-rock, and electronic music.

+A follow-up album, Anyo, was released in August 2024.